SwampPear/QEDNet/README.md

 # QEDNet

-QEDNet is an AI model designed to **train, learn, and generate verifiable mathematical proofs**.
+QEDNet is a machine learning model designed to learn and generate verifiable mathematical proofs.
 It integrates large-scale language models with formal verification systems, reinforcement learning, and symbolic reasoning.
+The ultimate goal of QEDNet is to serve as a scalable, general-purpose mathematical reasoning engine, capable of advancing formal theorem proving, education, and research automation.

 ## Key Features
 - Modular verifier-in-the-loop architecture
 - Neural + symbolic hybrid reasoning
 - Proof DAG with GNN structural encoding
 - External solver integration (CAS, SMT, LP solvers)
 - Replay-buffer reinforcement learning
 - Neural verifier/critic for efficient candidate selection

-## Vision

-The ultimate goal of QEDNet is to serve as a **scalable, general-purpose mathematical reasoning engine**, capable of advancing formal theorem proving, education, and research automation.

 ## Overview
 QEDNet is a modular, verifier-in-the-loop system with the following core components: